amoeba11/Information-Retrieval/README.md

 Building Weighted TF-IDF Model, Introducing Spell Error Correction and Improving Efficiency of Model.

+1. ir_2.py - code file
+2. documents.txt - contains the documents
+3. query.txt - queries provided for the documents
+4. relevance_assessment.txt - relevant documents for each query from query.txt file to calculate precision and recall recall metrics

 Task 1 Weighted TF-IDF Model

 (a) Implement a weighted TF-IDF model M f ull for I f ull .
 Rank the documents as per their relevance score.
 Display the top 20 results (decreasing order of score) in form of a table.
 Format: